rsdoiel/antenna/archives/2025/food_2025.17.md

 date: 2025-04-29, from: Taste of Home

-Weekends are busy, so give yourself a break from time-consuming brunch recipes and make this three-ingredient french toast.
+Weekends are busy, so give yourself a break from time-consuming brunch recipes and make this three-ingredient French toast.
 It's so good, I even make it on special days. —Tyler Smith, Virginia Beach, Virginia

 <br>